polyseam/platform-engineering/docs/iac.md

 No matter where you are on your IaC journey, the tools and approaches above are ready to empower you to build better platforms — faster and safer 🚧⚡

 ---

-## 🗣️ What’s Next?

-Start small.
-Pick a tool.
-Automate a sandbox environment.
-Break things and learn! 💥

-Got a favorite IaC tool or approach?
-Drop it in the comments — let's chat! 💬👇